- Professional Doctorate in Education (EdD)

 See "What we look for in applicants" for more guidance.

-- Aimed at experienced professionals in all areas of education.
+- Aimed at experienced professionals in all areas of education, with opportunities to learn from innovative local research projects.

 - Taught by teams of practitioners, scholars, and researchers who are experts in their fields.